charlesreid1/dang-sunburst/docs/simpledonut/donutpicker.md

-This static donut chart illustrates how to turn a set of data into a donut chart.
+This button-picking donut chart shows how to fold up donut data that is high-dimensional into a JSON container that can be served up.

-Remember that D3 thinks about a single dictionary or JSON array as a single data observation - as opposed to the normal approach of using keys to store data labels, and values to store the data itself, and bundling everything into a single dictionary.

 <br/>
 <br/>

-The D3 donut chart is bound to underlying JSON data based on the index "label" (which is used to label each piece) and the index "value" (which is used to determine size of each piece).
+The key is to add one additional layer of hierarchy to the dictionary containing the data: data for any pie chart consists of a list of dictionaries, as with the static pie chart, but this time we add one additional layer to the JSON, which is the code.

+The user is then able to select different codes using buttons.
+Clicking those buttons sets the filter criteria in the visualization controller, and that change is detected and propagated, so that the pie chart data is updated and the pie chart re-drawn.

 <pre style="font-size: 8px;">
 [
     {
-        "label" : "M",
-        "value" : 15
+        "code": "T510"},
+        "donut":
+            [
+                {"value": 17, "label": "M"},
+                {"value": 4, "label": "F"}
+            ]
     },
     {
-        "label" : "F",
-        "value" : 4
-    }
+        "code": "Y14"},
+        "donut":
+            [
+                {"value": 1, "label": "M"},
+                {"value": 3, "label": "F"}
             ]
+    },
+    {
+        "code": "S328"},
+        "donut":
+            [
+                {"value": 2, "label": "M"},
+                {"value": 3, "label": "F"}
+            ]
+    },

+    ...
+]
 </pre>

-D3 renders this data structure into the donut chart on the left.
+Once we filter on "code", we get the "donut" array, and pass it to the D3 pie chart object, which renders the d ata structure into the donut chart on the left.